Sonkaryasshu/Twitter_Sentiment_Analysis/README.md

 # Twitter_Sentiment_Analysis
-sentiment analysis of Tweets a topic using textblob and Tweepy
+sentiment analysis of Tweets about any topic using textblob and Tweepy

-This is just for the record of my work